cultuurnet/stoplight-docs-uitpas/docs/Guides/Registering-events.md

 }
 ```

-You can now use this event id to calculate discounted UiTPAS prices for it and register discounted ticket sales for it! 🎉
+You can now use this event id to calculate discounted UiTPAS prices and register discounted ticket sales for it! 🎉

 ### Required properties